All Episodes

 Do it as soon as possible.

-And with the USCCA, not only do you get firearm safety training, education, but you get self-defense insurance.
+I have been a proud member of the USCCA for nine years, and with the USCCA, not only do you get firearm safety training, education, but you get self-defense insurance.

-Text Hannity to 872 right now that's Hannity 872 and check it out.
+That's Hannity 87-222 and check it out.

-And during that year, and he wrote this in his book, and I asked him about it this week on air about what it was like, because in solitary confinement, I mean, it's a pretty miserable existence.
+And during that year, and he wrote this in his book, and I asked him about it this week on air about what it was like because in solitary confinement, I mean, it's a pretty miserable existence.

 I was kind of shocked to hear that, you know, one of the things that kind of helped sustain him was he'd listen to Rush 12 to 3 Eastern.